Thousands gather at banquet hall to celebrate life of former fire chief killed at Trump rally

 Tables inside the hall were lined with flowers — some sent by fire departments in New York and West Virginia, an auto racing circuit and the mayor of a nearby community.
 Others came from people in faraway places such as Connecticut and Florida who knew of Comperatore only because of his death.

-The messages on the cards accompanying the arrangements hailed him as a hero and praised his selflessness and dedication to his family.
+The messages on the cards accompanying the arrangements praised his selflessness and dedication to his family.
 One said his name would be “written in the history books.”

+In a corner was a framed copy of a note to Comperatore’s wife signed by Trump and former first lady Melania Trump.
+"Corey will forever be remembered as a True American Hero,” they wrote.

-A box truck parked on a route to the banquet hall displayed video screens showing slides, including a photograph of Trump raising his fist after last Saturday's shooting, with the slogan “never surrender” and a message expressing prayers for Trump and Comperatore.
+A box truck parked on a route to the banquet hall displayed video screens showing slides, including a photograph of Trump raising his fist after Saturday's shooting.
+It had the slogan “never surrender” and a message expressing prayers for Trump and Comperatore.

-The visitation was the second event memorializing Comperatore.
+The visitation, which was broken into a pair of two-hour blocks, was the second of two public events memorializing and celebrating Comperatore’s life.
 Hundreds of people gathered Wednesday at a vigil for him at an auto racing track.

 A statement issued Thursday by Comperatore's family described him as a “beloved father and husband, and a friend to so many throughout the Butler region.”